 Germany Helps Louisiana Rank First for Per Capita FDI

-Germany and Louisiana have a rich shared economic and cultural history that stretches back more than 250 years.
+Germany and Louisiana have a rich, shared economic and cultural history that stretches back more than 250 years.
 Since 2003, German companies have made over a dozen investments in Louisiana, making Germany one of the state's top sources for investment.

-Honorary Consul: Ms. Susanne Veters
+Honorary Consul of Germany Susanne Veters

 601 Poydras Street, Suite 1200